Is Life Insurance Taxable?

 Using Life Insurance Trusts to Avoid Taxation

 Create an irreversible reinsurance trust as a second option for avoiding estate taxes on your life insurance policy (ILIT).
 Executing a transfer of ownership is impossible if you are still the trustee and have the authority to cancel the trust agreement.
-If this is the case, the policy will be held in trust, and you will no longer be regarded as the owner.
+If this happens, the policy will be held in trust, and you will no longer be regarded as the owner.
 This means the money won’t be part of your inheritance when you die.

 What are the advantages of trust ownership vs. transferring ownership to a third party?
 One possible explanation is that you want to keep legal control over the policy.
 Some people worry that a single owner may default on premium payments, but setting up a charitable trust can guarantee that all fees are paid on time.
 Suppose the recipients of the profits are dependent children from a prior marriage.
 In that case, an ILIT will allow you to select a trusted close relative as trustee to handle the money for the children by the trust instrument.